Armonia1999/Armonia1999/README.md

 Hello there 👋

-I am pursuing a career in Data Analysis, that's why here I am listing all of the project I am working on.
+Currently I am pursuing a career in Data Analysis, that's why here I am listing all of the project I am working on.

 These days I'm honing my skills in: Python, SQL , Excel, Statistics and Tableau.